-Now, I truly wanted to write a number here and end this article as you most probably are looking for a time period, be it minutes or hours, but the truth is I can’t.
+Now, I truly wanted to write a number here and end this article as you most probably are looking for a while, be it minutes or hours, but the truth is I can’t.

 So, how long does it really glow?

-Well, the answer to this question solely depends on three things – Quality, Charge, and Thickness.
-These three things decide how long will it glow.
+Well, the answer to this question solely depends on quality, Charge, and Thickness.
+These three things decide how long it will glow.

 Doing them right can yield a glow for many hours, maybe even up to 12 hours, but the opposite is also true.
-If even one thing is wrong, it literally cuts the glow by half or more.
+It literally cuts the glow by half or more if even one thing is wrong.

-Remember, every glow paint has the capability to glow for hours, but most of them don’t since people don’t really focus on these two things.
+Remember, every glow paint can glow for hours, but most of them don’t since people don’t really focus on these two things.

-But since you are smart enough to read till here, I know you will read ahead for getting the best results.
+But since you are smart enough to read till here, I know you will read ahead to get the best results.
 So, let’s get the party started beginning with the quality.

-A genius once said “Quality over quantity” and that even applies here.
-There are hundreds of glow paints in the market, but all of them have a different glow and glow duration.
+A genius once said, “Quality over quantity,” which even applies here.
+There are hundreds of glow paints on the market, but they have a different glow and glow duration.
 Why?

-And being in this field for quite some time, I know how crucial quality is, that’s why I wrote it first.
+And being in this field for quite some time, I know how important quality is; that’s why I wrote it first.

 Now, these glow paints are made using two things – Acrylic paints and glow pigments.

-Acrylic paints are mixed with glow pigments in a certain percentage to get a balance of consistency and glow.
-Some companies have more pigments per ounce of paint which makes it thick and glow better.
+Acrylic paints are mixed with glow pigments in a certain percentage to balance consistency and glow.
+Some companies have more pigments per ounce of paint, making it thick and glow better.

-If the last few lines were too confusing then let’s write it in simple words.
+If the last few lines were too confusing, let’s write them in simple words.

-The quality of these two materials i.e. Acrylic paint and glow pigments determines what the outcome paint will be.
-If premium quality is used then you get a premium glow paint and vice-versa.
+The quality of these two materials, i.e., Acrylic paint and glow pigments, determines what the outcome paint will be.
+If premium quality is used, you get premium glow paint and vice-versa.

-Now, being a normal consumer I don’t want you to go in-depth with different glow pigments, but what I want you to do is look for certain things when looking at a glow paint.
+Now, being a normal consumer, I don’t want you to go in-depth with different glow pigments, but what I want you to do is look for certain things when looking at glow paint.

 Then see what the company promises the glow time, and don’t rely on the comments.
-You can take the comments as a reference but don’t take it too seriously.
+You can take the comments as a reference but don’t take them too seriously.

 Once you have selected the right paint, the next thing you have to do is apply it.
-Before you start using, make sure to clean the surface if possible.
+Before you start using it, make sure to clean the surface if possible.